wyattharrell/wyattharrell.github.io/_posts/2020-09-20-Color-Convert.markdown

 ### Motivation

 I wanted to make a product that iOS developers could use everyday.
 Something that would have an impact on how they wrote code while making an everyday task easier for them.
-I chose to create an app that allows them to easily convert Hex to UIColor, something that I found myself doing a lot.
+I chose to create an app that allows designers and developers to easily convert Hex and RGB values to UIColor, something that I found myself doing a lot.

-Color Convert is written **100% programmatically** without the use of storyboards.
-It also incorporates **view animations** and **Handoff** between devices using UIPasteboard.
+Color Convert is written 100% programmatically.
+It also incorporates view animations and Handoff between devices using UIPasteboard.
 On release, Color Convert reached the top charts at **#53 for Developer Tools in the App Store.**